18F/onboarding-documents/Email/pre-day-1-chicago.md

 We’re so excited you’re joining the 18F team within the General Services Administration (GSA)!
 I wanted to give you some details about what to expect at orientation on your first day of work, which is scheduled for **[DATE]**.

+(Sometimes unexpected delays happen in getting set up.
+Don’t worry, we will help you through it.)

 ## Day 1: GSA and 18F Orientation

 Your first day at 18F will begin with a mandatory orientation administered by GSA HR.